wimverstuyf/woo-eenvoudigfactureren/readme.txt

 EenvoudigFactureren account is required.
 You have create an account at [EenvoudigFactureren](https://eenvoudigfactureren.be/).

+= Options =

+By default new customers in WooCommerce are added as new client in EenvoudigFacturen.
+To link an existing customer in WooCommerce to an existing client in EenvoudigFactureren add the WooCommerce customer ID as client number in EenvoudigFactureren.
+In WooCommerce you need to activate the option 'Use client number to search for existing clients' in the Settings page to enable this behaviour.
+Only WooCommerce customers which have created an account can be linked to existing clients in EenvoudigFactureren.

+When a VAT exemption is applied for foreign business customers the VAT exemption reason code (e.g. 'ICL') can be added as 'Zero rate' tax rate for the required countries.
+The VAT exemption reason code should be added as tax name.

 = Limitations =

 * Coupons usage is only limited supported.
 When a single document has mixed tax rates creation will fail.